Anvi98/linear_regression/README.md

 ## Description

-In this repository, I show how to implement a very basic linear regression model using python python.
+In this repository, I show how to implement a very basic linear regression model using Python.
 I intentionally didn't use OOP programming because there is no need for this simple task, but anyone could give it a try as an extra exercise.

 This is how the model learns through the training phase: